Punjabi tandoori cooking: Design

-According to Ahmed (2014), Harappan oven structures may have operated in a similar manner to the modern tandoors of the Punjab.
+Harappan oven structures may have operated in a similar manner to the modern tandoors of the Punjab.
 The tandoor is traditionally made of clay and is a bell-shaped oven, set into the earth and fired with wood or charcoal reaching high temperatures.
 According to Hayter (1992) the original versions of the tandoor "in the Punjab, a province in the north-west of India, were sunk neck deep in the ground".
 He further states that modern versions can also rest above the ground.
 Planalp (1971) notes that "the Panjab-style underground oven known as tandur is becoming increasingly popular in New Delhi" pointing to the Punjabi style of the tandoor.

 Use

-According to Kenihan and Kenihan (1990)"the tandoor method of cooking ... was indigenous to the north west frontier province, now Pakistan, and the Punjab".
-According to Kehal (2009), the use of the Punjabi tandoor is associated with Punjabi cooking in undivided Punjab.
+The tandoor method of cooking was indigenous to the northwest frontier province, now Pakistan, and the Punjab".
+The use of the Punjabi tandoor is associated with Punjabi cooking in undivided Punjab.
 Punjabis have traditionally used the tandoor on a regional level to cook meat dishes and breads.
 The use of the tandoor is so entrenched in Punjabi culture that it forms a part of Punjabi folk songs.
-According to Kalra and Gupta (1986), the tandoor in the Punjab "is a social institution.
+The tandoor in the Punjab is considered a social institution.
 In the villages of the Punjab, the communal tandoor, dug in the ground, is a meeting place."

 The use of the tandoor became popular in other regions of India, after the 1947 partition with the arrival of Punjabi refugees.
 Punjabis leaving West Punjab resettled in areas such as Delhi.
 The cuisine of Delhi was "affected by the Punjabi influx after Partition.
 The clay oven (tandoor) and numerous Punjabi specialities were introduced".
-According to Ghosh (2016) (reciting Pant (2013)), "the rest of the country was introduced to the magic of the tandoor".
+The rest of India was introduced to the "magic of the tandoor".